Juanpagab99/AirBnB_clone/README.md

 - Update attributes of an object
 - Destroy an object

-All of the above, works with the following commands
+All of the above, works with the following commands:

 | Command   | Description                                                                                                       |
 | --------- | ----------------------------------------------------------------------------------------------------------------- |